-Documentation is a critical input to transparency and evaluation, whether internal or external, voluntary or required.
-Many commenters thought that AI developers should (and possibly should be required to) maintain documentation concerning model design choices, design of system controls, training data composition and pre-training, data the system uses in its operational state, and testing results and recalibrations for different system versions.
-Such documentation, which may be subject to intellectual property protections, informs consideration of appropriate deployment contexts.
+Documentation is a critical input to transparency and evaluation, from view.157 A number of commenters proposed a safe commenters thought that AI developers should (and posharbor from intellectual property or other liability for re- sibly should be required to) maintain documentation concerning model design choices, design of system controls, training data composition and pre-training, data the system uses in its operational state, and testing results and recalibrations for different system versions.161 Such documentation, which may be subject to intellectual property protections, informs consideration of appropriate deployment contexts.
 It helps answer questions about whose interests were considered in AI system development and

-- 160 See, e.g., OpenMined Comment at 3; GovAl Comment at 8 (noting that "structured transparency can help balance access with security through the use of privacy enhancing technologies"); Researchers at Boston University and University of Chicago Comment at 8 (recommending that federal regulators "encourage the development and use of ...privacy enhancing technologies that protect businesses' and consumers' privacy interests without compromising accountability."). - 161 See, e.g., PWC Comment at A9 (documentation required for auditing include: "Information about the organization's governance structure and broader control environment...; Description of the development process, algorithm, architecture, and configuration of the model, as well as the design of controls in each respective aspect of the system; Data used to train the system and consumed by the system in its operational state; Documentation of any pre-processing steps applied to the training data; Documentation of the system's compliance with legal, regulatory, and ethical specifications; Results of testing performed throughout the development process and during the subject period; Design and results of any recalibration performed during the period; Information about the design of controls to detect emergent properties and bugs"); Audit Al Comment at 9 ("The minimum amount kept for any particular model / application pairing should be the amount necessary to retrain the model - this includes the dataset, architecture, hyperparameters, initialization, training schedule, randomization seed, and any other relevant information."); American Association of Independent Music et al. Comment at 5 ("Proper record-keeping should also include documentation about (i) the articulated purpose of the AI model itself and its intended outputs, (ii) the AI system's overall system functioning, (iii) the individual or organization responsible for the AI system (including who is responsible for the ingesting materials, who is responsible for any foundational AI model, who is responsible for any fine tuning of the AI model, who is deploying the AI system, etc.), (iv) risk assessments concerning the potential misuse and abuse of such a model, and (v) what parameters and processes were used, and what decisions were made, during the AI system development and deployment.").
+- transparency can help balance access with security through the use of privacy enhancing technologies"); Researchers at Boston University and University of Chicago Comment at 8 (recommending that federal regulators "encourage the development and use of ...privacy enhancing technologies that protect businesses' and consumers' privacy interests without compromising accountability."). - "Information about the organization's governance structure and broader control environment...; Description of the development process, algorithm, architecture, and configuration of the model, as well as the design of controls in each respective aspect of the system; Data used to train the system and consumed by the system in its operational state; Documentation of any pre-processing steps applied to the training data; Documentation of the system's compliance with legal, regulatory, and ethical specifications; Results of testing performed throughout the development process and during the subject period; Design and results of any recalibration performed during the period; Information about the design of controls to detect emergent properties and bugs"); Audit Al Comment at 9 ("The minimum amount kept for any particular model / application pairing should be the amount necessary to retrain the model - this includes the dataset, architecture, hyperparameters, initialization training schedule, randomization seed, and any other relevant information."); American Association of Independent Music et al. Comment at 5 ("Proper record-keeping should also include documentation about (i) the articulated purpose of the AI model itself and its intended outputs, (ii) the AI system's overall system functioning, (iii) the individual or organization responsible for the AI system (including who is responsible for the ingesting materials, who is responsible for any foundational AI model, who is responsible for any fine tuning of the AI model, who is deploying the AI system, etc.), (iv) risk assessments concerning the potential misuse and abuse of such a model, and (v) what parameters and processes were used, and what decisions were made, during the AI system development and deployment.").